Preparing for your NTU Interview

 We were impressed enough with your application to invite you to an interview.
 Treat the interview as an opportunity to discuss your application, yourself, and to find out more about your course.

 After your interview, we’ll make a decision within three to five working days.
-Our Admissions team will then submit this decision to UCAS Track within another three to five working days.
-In total, you shouldn’t wait longer than 10 working days before a decision appears in your UCAS Track.
+Our Admissions team will then submit this decision to UCAS within another three to five working days.
+In total, you shouldn’t wait longer than 10 working days before a decision appears in your UCAS hub.

-If we make you an offer, any conditions of that offer will also be detailed in Track.
+If we make you an offer, any conditions of that offer will also be detailed in your UCAS hub.
 Don’t forget to respond to your offer by the UCAS response deadline, which can be found on the UCAS website.

 Depending on what course you’re doing, we may also invite you to one of our post-application offer holder events so that you can visit NTU again.
 This will be an event held by your School, so it's a great opportunity to find out more about your course and chat with staff and current students.
 Many Schools run workshops and sample lectures as part of their event so that you can really begin to see what it would be like to be a student at NTU.